DLR-AMR/t8code/example/netcdf/benchmark/readme.md

 # Manual for the t8_write_forest_netcdf benchmark CLI
-The usage in general has two forms explained below.
+The usage in general has two kinds explained below.
 All parameters are identified by their location.
 It is not possible to change the order or leave out parameters.
 ## common parameters:
 - `<mem_per_node>` is a hint for the written storage in bytes.
 It is an upper bound for the actually written data.
 In practice, disk usage will be about 20% smaller than the hint.
 The apparent filesize may be larger than this (https://unix.stackexchange.com/a/510476).
 - `<fill>` is either `NC_FILL` or `NC_NOFILL`.
 NC_FILL is used for netcdf debugging AFAICT and for benchmarking you should probably use `NC_NOFILL`.